mnpro98/Generative-AI-Application-with-LangChain/README.md

-# 🧠 Text Summarizer — LangChain + Gemini + FastAPI
+# 🧠 AI Text Analyzer — LangChain + Gemini + FastAPI + Tavily

-A generative AI web application that summarizes text using Google's Gemini model, built with LangChain and FastAPI.
+A generative AI web application that can summarize or fact-check a text using Google's Gemini model, built with LangChain and FastAPI.

 ## 🌐 Live Demo